 DSEN Foundation is taking healthcare to the remotest area of African.
-The foundation has opened a health and skills center in a remote part of Nigeria.
+In 2019, the foundation opened a health and skills center in a remote part of Nigeria.
 This two story DSEN Foundation building now houses Dr. Stella Enyi Nwokeji (DSEN) Foundation Health and Skills Center.
-The fourteen room space has clinics, elementary/primary school, a bank subsidiary and a skills acquisition center.
+The fourteen room space has clinics, elementary/primary school, a bank subsidiary, and a skills acquisition center.

 In Nigeria, more than 70% of the population live in poverty and without adequate medical and mental health care.
 Many have died from treatable and preventive medical conditions such as asthma, waterborne disease, intestinal parasites, malaria, tetanus, diarrhea/dehydration, HIV/AIDS, sexually transmitted diseases, typhoid fever, anemia, malnutrition eye or skin/fungal infections and arthritis due to the overuse of the joints.
 Some indigent women die in childbirth.
 Many suffer and struggle with mental health.
 Attempted suicidal and suicidal rate are on the rise and more especially now with COVID-19.
 The DSEN Foundation clinic is bridging the gap in rural healthcare.